 Lagoon celebrated its 6,000th catamaran launch in 2021 since 1987, quite a milestone.

-Looking around the boat, they have certainly delivered on the comfort and space, and we’d say they have delivered on the second point too.
+Looking around this catamaran, they have certainly delivered on the comfort, and we’d say they have delivered on the space too.

 Photos Credit Nicolas Claris, Lagoon, Katamarans